+To:

+Date:

-Exelixis, Inc. (the "Company") has adopted the Exelixis, Inc. Change in Control and Severance Benefit Plan (the "Plan").
-The Company is providing you with this Participation Notice to inform you that you have been designated as a Participant in the Plan.
-A copy of the Plan document is attached to this Participation Notice.
-The terms and conditions of your participation in the Plan are as set forth in the Plan and this Participation Notice, which together also constitute a summary plan description of the Plan.
+with the Exelixis, Inc. (the " Company ") has adopted the Exelixis, Inc. Change in Control and Severance Benefit Plan (the " Plan ").
+The Company is providing you as Participation Notice to inform you that you have been designated as a Participant in the Plan.
+A copy of the Plan document is attached to this ration Notice.
+The terms and conditions of your participation in the Plan are as set forth in the Plan and this Participation Notice, which together also attend a summary plan description of the Plan.

-For the purposes of the Plan you [] are an Executive Participant [] are not an Executive Participant.
+or the purposes of the Plan you [] are an Executive Participant [] are not an Executive Participant.

-Except as provided in the Plan, the Plan supersedes any and all severance or change in control benefits payable to you as set forth in any agreement, including offer letters, with the Company entered into prior to the date hereof.
+except as provided in the Plan, the Plan supersedes any and all severance or change in control benefits payable to you as set forth in any agreement, and offer letters, with the Company entered into prior to the date hereof.

 Notwithstanding the terms of the Plan:

-Please return to the Company's Corporate Secretary a copy of this Participation Notice signed by you and retain a copy of this Participation Notice, along with the Plan document, for your records.
+Please return to the Company's Corporate Secretary a copy of this Participation Notice signed by you and retain a copy of this Participation Notice, along Plan document, for your records.

+Exelixis, Inc.

+By:

+Its: